gchuinard/gchuinard/README.md

 ### <div align="center">I'm Gautier, a software engineer student [@HolbertonSchool](https://github.com/holbertonschool), in France 🇫🇷</div>

- - 🔭 I’m currently working on a personal project in C# with Unity (game in VR !!).
-- 🌱 I’m currently learning Python for the web (flask).
 - 👯 I’m looking for an intership don't hesitate to contact me.
 - 💬 Ask me about anything !
 I'm open to all kind of conversation.
+- 🌱 I’m learning Python for the web (flask) with my school.
+- 🔭 I’m currently working on a personal project in C# with Unity (game in VR !!).
 - 📫 How to reach me: my linkedIn <a href="https://linkedin.com/in/gchuinard" >here</a>.
 - :rocket: I'm a fan of space, rockets and satellites. (and consetellations, nebulas, stars ...)
 - :astonished: One of my life goal is to build my own cubesat, like this guy --> https://www.youtube.com/watch?v=m8TSiKHZbC8